akveo/ngx-admin

 @Component({

-selector: 'ngx-my-section',
+selector: 'ngx-charts',

 template: '<router-outlet></router-outlet>',